abhirupju/abhirup-home/content/underreview/api-har/index.md

 ---
-title: >-
-  Investigating Domain agnostic Performance in Activity Recognition using Accelerometer Data (Workshop)
+title: Less Data Can Be Better for Domain Generalization
 publication_types:
   - '3'
 authors: